 Microimage, CEO, Harsha Purasinghe said â€œBookHUB platform and BookHUB eReader Apps provides complete inclusive ecosystem for Sri Lankan book lovers from all walks of life.
 BookHUB App even works on low end Android Smart phones which are widely becoming popular in Sri Lanka.
 Also we intend to release the BookHUB eBook reader for iOS platform covering iPhone & iPad in the near future.
 There is no doubt that the BookHUB initiative will transform Sri Lankan publishing industry to the next generation of publishing thus Sri Lankan books will be preserved forever

 The platform is also looking beyond hosting books, into hosting magazines, educational material, and eventually newspapers; for the first three months the LBR magazine will also be available on Book Hub as a free download.

 About M.D Gunesena M.D.
-Gunasena & Company (Private) Limited, one of the longest standing and most respected publishers in Sri Lanka, with roots that date as far back as 1913.
-M. D. Gunasena being synonymous with education in the country brings the publishing expertise and industry representation to the online book store.
+Gunasena & Company (Private) Limited, one of the longest-standing and most respected publishers in Sri Lanka, with roots that date as far back as 1913.
+M. D. Gunasena being synonymous with education in the country brings publishing expertise and industry representation to the online book store.

 About Microimage Microimage, a leading award-winning technology innovator in Sri Lanka engineered the entire BookHUB application platform consisting of BookHUB eBookStore, eBook reader for PC and popular smartphone platforms.